CSRNet: Cascaded Selective Resolution Network for Real-time Semantic Segmentation: Methodology

 \subsection{Medium and Light Network}

-From the network architecture, it is evident that Path-1 occupies a heavier computation capacity than Path-2, and Path-2 occupies a heavier computation capacity than Path-3, etc. Calculations on the high-resolution feature map usually require more computation resources than calculations on the low-resolution feature.
+From the network architecture, it is evident that Path-1 occupies a heavier computational capacity than Path-2, and Path-2 occupies a heavier computation capacity than Path-3, etc. Calculations on the high-resolution feature map usually require more computation resources than calculations on the low-resolution feature.
 The spatial input size is downsampled by factors of 4, 8, 16, and 32 in Path-1 to Path-4.
-Since the calculation on the feature map of 4 $\times$ down-sampling resolution is very time-consuming, we can remove the 1 $\times$ 1 convolution and SRM of Stage-1 and Stage-2 in Path-1 and only keep the last 1 $\times$ 1 convolution layer and SRM.
+Since the calculation on the feature map of 4 $\times$ down-sampling resolution is very time-consuming, we can remove the 1 $\times$ 1 convolution and SRM of Stage-1 and Stage-2 in Path-1 and only keep the last 1 $\times$ 1 convolutional layer and SRM.
 The simplified network is called CSRNet-medium (the upper image in Figure \ref{fig:three}).
 Similarly, the 1 $\times$ 1 convolution and SRM of Stage-1 in Path-2 can also be deleted, leading to the simplest network CSRNet-light (the bottom image in Figure \ref{fig:three}).
+The medium and light version of networks avoid heavy computation on large resolution feature maps to further boost inference speed.
 The original network is called CSRNet-heavy.
-The light networks avoid heavy computation on highest-resolution feature maps and boost inference speed.
-The proposed network extracts the global information from high-level feature maps and aggregates it to the highest resolution feature map which contains rich spatial information.
-Both CSRNet-medium and CSRNet-light reserve the SPFM in different paths and discard the modules on the larger resolution phase, which can decrease computational complexity and maintain the segmentation accuracy.
+Note that the all versions of the proposed network are capable of real-time semantic segmentation.
+CSRNet-heavy extracts the global information from high-level feature maps using SPFM, and aggregates the global semantics to the lowest-level feature map which contains rich spatial information.
+The multiple adoption of SPFM enable rich context information embedding in different stages and significantly enlarge the receptive field.
+Both CSRNet-medium and CSRNet-light reserve the design of SPFM in different paths and discard the SRM on larger resolution phases, which can decrease computational complexity and avoid dramatic drop in accuracy.